aburenko/GamingDigestModel/README.md

 Finds highlights in a game video stream recoding on example of DayZ Streams using ResNet18 and LSTM.

 Please note: this project is just a Proof of Concept.
+Thus, the values are hardcoded and no configs are provided.

 ## Idea